ricksdomein/ricksdomein-gtk-theme/README.md

 </p>

-> Arch user can use `makepkg -sic` to install this theme or use my [repo](https://github.com/ricksdomein/ricksdomein-arch-repo).
+> Arch user can use `makepkg -sic` to install this theme with icons or use my [repo](https://github.com/ricksdomein/ricksdomein-arch-repo).

 ## All credits go: